 Very pleasantly I feel the large, easily readable scale.
-With the WM-2 you can measure the power within 3 ranges (100 mW, 1 W, 10 W) with an accuracy of 5 % of the final value.
+With the WM-2 you can measure the power within three ranges (100 mW, 1 W, 10 W) with an accuracy of 5 % of the final value.
 The WM-2 is suitable for measurements in the frequency range from 300 kHz to 54 MHz.
 Input and output are implemented with SO239 jacks.

 Measuring with the WM-2 is simple: In the switch position FWD the forward power minus the the reflected power is always indicated.
-In the switch position REF only the reflected power is indicated.
-The switch position REF is thus suitable for adjusting tuners.
+In the switch position REF only the reflected power is indicated and the WM-2 is suitable for adjusting tuners.
 When measurements always begins in the largest measuring range.
 Only if the displayed power is under a tenth of the maximum value, switch into the next lower range.
 Otherwise the pointer crashs at its mechanical terminator point.

 In the meantime I still made a few modifications at the WM-2, which facilitates the work with it.

-The power meter is also buyable from QRPproject.
+The power meter was also buyable from QRPproject (QRP-Shop).

 You can convert the measuredly voltages fast with the standard diagrams into the existing voltage or power.
 Besides the probe is also usable for AF measurements.
-The probe ist buyable from QRPproject.
+The probe with calibration curves was buyable from QRPproject (QRP-Shop).